gramey02/project2/README.md

 "!
 [BuildStatus] (https://github.com/gramey02/Project2/workflows/Project2/badge.svg?event=push)"

-# Project 2
-* Breadth-first search algorithm brief description:
+# Breadth-first Search Algorithm Description
-	* algorithm traverses nodes in a given graph structure
+* Algorithm traverses nodes in a given graph structure
-	* if a start and end node is given to the algorithm, it returns the shortest path between them (if a path exists)
+* If a start and end node are given to the algorithm, it returns the shortest path between them (if a path exists)
-	* if no path exists between the start and end node, or if the start or end node is not in the given graph, then None is returned
+* If no path exists between the start and end node, or if the start or end node is not in the given graph, then None is returned
-	* if no end node is supplied, the algorithm traverses all of the nodes in the graph
+* If no end node is supplied, the algorithm traverses all of the nodes in the graph
-	* the algorithm works with queue structures to store current and visited nodes, and it also uses a dictionary structure to store the parent nodes of each visited node.
+* The algorithm works with queue structures to store current and visited nodes, and it also uses a dictionary structure to store the parent nodes of each visited node.
 Backtracking through this dictionary gives the shortest path between nodes.